StereoD-Development/flaunch/doc/buildyaml.md

 At the heart of `flaunch` packages is the `build.yaml` files and our utility of them.

-Rather than creating complicated python build scripts for everything or handling much of the same code over and over, we use a simple yaml file that can handle both simple file organization as well as complicated builds and pre/post process procedures.
+Rather than creating complicated python build scripts for everything or handling much of the same code over and over, we use a simple yaml file that can handle both basic file organization as well as dynamic builds and pre/post process procedures.

 * [Starting Out](#starting-out)
     * [The Package](#the-package)